pamelagh/terraform-problem-2/README.md

 Set to solve the following problem:

-Create a S3 bucket for to host a web application with terraform.
+Create a S3 bucket to host a web application with terraform.
 Must modularize script with variables.